atif09090/todo-fe/README.md

 # Prerequisites
-Node.js: Ensure that you have Node.js version 22 installed on your machine.
+Node.js: Ensure that you have Node.js version 22 installed for FrontEnd and version 18.20.5 on your machine.
 You can download it from the Node.js official website.
 VS Code: The recommended editor for this project is Visual Studio Code version 1.86.
 Download it from the VS Code website.
 ## Getting Started
 First, run the development server: